Page contents

 A coastal city that has endured nearly a millennium of scorching temperatures, sustaining a few wars, being beaten by the waves and whipped by relentless winds, Šibenik remains as vibrant as ever.
 How did it survive?

-For one, its residents are incredibly resilient, for neither war nor climatic event could prevent them from saving and, if necessary, rebuilding their city.
+For one, its residents are incredibly resilient, for neither war nor climatic events could prevent them from saving and, if necessary, rebuilding their city.
 Second, the entire city is made of stone, which, of course, helps a lot.

 Šibenik consists of stone buildings, stone stairways, rock cliffs, cobbled streets, and stone arches.
-It is built on rocks and constructed with rocks. Šibenik is a city of sun, sea, and stone, a unique combination of characteristics that make this a city unlike any other in Croatia.
+It is built on rocks and constructed with rocks. Šibenik is a city of sun, sea, and stone, a unique combination of characteristics that make this beautiful city unlike any other in Croatia.

 Additionally, this proud city is the only one on the Croatian coast built by Croats—Split and Dubrovnik, for example, were founded by other cultures.